jsdelivrbot/allocate-me/README.md

 # allocate-me

-Simple Python script to convert an exported timetable from Monash University's Allocate Plus to iCal.
+Simple web app to convert an exported timetable from Monash University's Allocate Plus to iCal.

 ## Getting Started